Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 Note

-Because MobileBERT is task-agnostic, you distill it once and then fine-tune the same checkpoint for many downstream tasks — no need to re-distill per task.
+Because MobileBERT is task-agnostic, we distill it once.
+Then we fine-tune the same checkpoint for many downstream tasks.
+There is no need to re-distill for each task.

 TinyBERT

-TinyBERT reduces BERT's size and improves its speed using a custom Transformer distillation method that transfers knowledge from a larger BERT to a much smaller one.
+TinyBERT cuts BERT's size and improves its speed.
+It uses a custom Transformer distillation method.
+This method transfers knowledge from a larger BERT to a much smaller one.

-Its distinctive feature is a two-stage learning framework:
+Its main feature is a two-stage learning framework:

-1. General distillation from a non-fine-tuned BERT, giving the student broad language ability.
+1. General distillation from a non-fine-tuned BERT.
+This gives the student broad language ability.

-2. Task-specific distillation from a fine-tuned BERT, sharpening it for the target task.
+2. Task-specific distillation from a fine-tuned BERT.
+This sharpens it for the target task.

 TinyBERT fits different representations from the teacher's layers using three loss types: